-I am a Ph.D. candidate in Economics at the University of California, Irvine and am currently on the job market.
-I am available for interviews throughout the current job market cycle as well as the 2020 EEA and 2021 ASSA virtual meetings.
+I am a Ph.D. candidate in Economics at the University of California, Irvine and will be graduating in March 2021.
+I am currently on the job market and am available for interviews throughout the current job market cycle.

 My research fields are macroeconomics, monetary economics, finance, over-the-counter (OTC) markets, and applied econometrics.
 In particular, I study the relationship between OTC markets for credit and various debt securities (e.g., bank loans and credit default swaps), monetary policy, and macroeconomic activity.